the met vow to put an end to smoking selfies

 Donors and the New York City health commissioner have called on the Met to make sure no one — no matter how famous or well-dressed — lights up in the loo.

 There are a lot of rules around the Met Gala, but few are better known than no social media — and absolutely no smoking.
-Both are pretty self-explanatory: parties crowded with celebrities are probably more relaxing when you know no one is Snapchatting you, and smoking is well, not very healthy.
-Also, obviously the event takes place in the Met, which houses some of the most priceless and culturally significant artefacts and artworks on the planet.
+Both are pretty self-explanatory: parties crowded with celebrities are probably more relaxing when you know no one is Snapchatting you, and smoking is just gross.
+Also, obviously the event takes place in the Met, which homes some of the most priceless and culturally significant artefacts on the planet.

 With that in mind, it was kind of a bummer to see all the bathroom cigarette selfies flow in over the evening and into the next day.
 Don't get us wrong, we're all for breaking the rules for a star-studded bathroom group shot, but we aren't fans of anyone lighting up.